logrotate - phpMan

 mation, along with a short usage summary.
 If any errors occur while rotating logs, logro-

-tate will exit with non-zero status.
+tate will exit with non-zero status, although the state file will be updated.

 OPTIONS